5 Top Travel Tips for New LGBT Parents

 Know the Local Laws

 It is actually illegal to be gay in some countries.
 This one seems like a no-brainer, but we try to avoid places where our family is not welcome.
-If you can’t do that, try to avoid behavior that draws attention to your status as a gay couple.
+If you can’t do that, try to avoid behavior that draws attention to your status as a LGBT parents.
 The last thing you want is to have your children separated from you in a foreign land.

 Hold a Family Meeting